 Course preparation is a year long job and both Armoy and Alister are fortunate to have a group of assistants and volunteers that can share the workload although the pressure of organising and arranging is still all Alister’s.
 Alister is an Armoy director and has been involved with the club since it’s inception.

 Club and Minute Secretary

 Jean McPherson from Greater Manchester, Jean is responsible for all Club Adminstration.

 Stalwarts is maybe not enough, Cornerstone would be more fitting maybe to describe the role of John and Valerie Crichton who control all the communications between officials, marshals, services in fact everyone.
 They are the eye’s and ear’s for the clerk of the course.
 John can also take up the position of Steward and Valerie is also a child protection officer.
 Truly dedicated road racing supporters.

 Behind every husband & wife safety officer team is someone who does all the work, that’s Yolande in this case.
 Involved with all the safety aspects of our event, tea lady at all the club meetings and very heavily involved with the Armoy Supporters Club, she’s a clubaholic.
 You’ll see her with clipboard in hand at the races, hot water flask & buns at the club meetings and at the Edinburgh and Belfast Motorbike shows as well as various other club fundraising events throughout the full year.
 Yolande’s just a 5 foot welsh dynamo that never stops, unbelievable.

 Armoy Supporters Club

-The Armoy supporters Club is organised by Selma McMullan (pictured on the left) and Yolande O’Kane (the above picture) along with the help of family, friends like Angela Glass & Mary Huey (also pictured wearing the official merchandise) and other amrrc members.
-The Supporters Club are a vital source of raising our profile and funding.
+The Armoy supporters Club is organised by Selma McMullan along with the help of Yolande O’Kane (who is also our Safety Officer) and other AMRRC members.
+The Supporters Club are a vital resource in raising our profile and funding.